 Dr. Page practices as a medical oncologist and hematologist at The Center for Cancer and Blood Disorders in Fort Worth and in Weatherford where he is a strong advocate for the highest quality of patient care.
 As President, he and his colleagues have created the most comprehensive community cancer care in the north Texas region, ensuring the patient’s journey includes integrated access to all components of the continuum of cancer care.

-He is the Immediate-past President of the Texas Society of Clinical Oncology and serves on the Legislative, Education and Membership Committees.
-Dr. Page is politically active both in Texas and nationally working on cancer related legislative issues.
+He is the Past President and current Treasurer of the Texas Society of Clinical Oncology and serves on the Legislative, Education, and Membership Committees.
+Dr. Page is politically active both in Texas and nationally working on cancer-related legislative issues.
 Dr. Page has served as a Consultant to the Texas Medical Association Cancer Committee, and the Texas Osteopathic Medical Association representative on the TMA Physician Oncology Education Program.
-He also serves as one of the two mentors of ASCO’s new Healthcare Policy Fellowship program.